 The final version of the thesis should be submitted to the student's committee for final review and approval at least six weeks prior to the last day of classes.
-The deadline for submission to the university thesis reader is two weeks prior to the last day of classes.
+Deadlines for submission are available on the Graduate Studies website or in the Graduate Studies Office.

-For summer completion, the student should check with the academic unit and the Graduate Studies Office for appropriate deadlines.
+For summer completion, the student should check with the academic unit and the Graduate Studies website for appropriate deadlines.
 Theses are reviewed by the university thesis reader in the order in which they are received by the Graduate Studies Office.